Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **fitting_method** [ Type: *str* ]

 	Fitting method for analytical function fitting and PSF fitting.
 We can accept a limited number of methods from `here <https://lmfit.github.io/lmfit-py/fitting.html>`_.
-Some tested methods incldue:
+Some tested methods including:

 	 * leastsq
 	 * least_squares